System Architect | Daniel Davis: www.eosworldwide.com

 Step 3: Data – How to measure the performance within the business.

-To analyse whether you’re on track to reach your goals, create a scorecard.
+To analyse whether you’re on track to reach your goals, create a simple scorecard.

-- Create a list or measurables for your scorecard (eg: weekly revenue, customer satisfaction, sales calls etc..) to ensure everyone has a number.
+- Create a list of weekly-tracked measurables for your business’ scorecard (e.g. weekly revenue, customer satisfaction, sales calls etc.).
+Ideally, you’ll get to the point where everyone in the organisation has a number.

-- You can refer to this during meetings to determine what’s on track and what needs attention (if anything).
+- You can refer to this during meetings to quickly and easily determine what’s on track and what needs attention (if anything).

 Step 4.
 Issues – Create a process to identify issues and system to fix them.